Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Computing the wrapped Fukaya category

 The situation for the Floer cochain complexes $\mathit{CW}^\ast(L_i,L_j)$ with $j+1<i$ mod $n+1$ is similar, and is therefore left to the reader.

-Since the generators of the wrapped Fukaya $A_\infty$-algebra $\ring{\mathcal{W}}_f$ are all supported in degree $0$, there are no non-trivial differential or higher $A_\infty$-structures.
-Thus our computations of the triangle products in Sections \ref{section:single} and \ref{section:nearby} have already determined the wrapped Fukaya $A_\infty$-algebra $\ring{\mathcal{W}}_f$, as is shown in the following proposition.
+Since the generators of the wrapped Fukaya $A_\infty$-algebra $\ring{\mathcal{W}}_f$ defined by (\ref{eq:WFA}) are all supported in degree $0$, there are no non-trivial differentials or higher $A_\infty$-structures.
+Thus our computations of the triangle products in Sections \ref{section:single} and \ref{section:nearby} have already determined the wrapped Fukaya $A_\infty$-algebra $\ring{\mathcal{W}}_f$, as is shown by the following proposition.

 \begin{proposition} The formal $A_\infty$-algebra $\ring{\mathcal{W}}_f$ is isomorphic to the algebra over $\mathbb{K}$ generated by

 for $i=0,\cdots,n$ and $z_1^{\pm1},z_2^{\pm1}$, where all generators lie in degree $0$.
 Moreover, $\vartheta_{0,0,0}^i=e_i\in\mathit{CW}^0(L_i,L_i)$ is an idempotent and the generators $\eta_{0,0,0}^i$ and $\delta_{0,0,0}^i$ satisfy the relations